MrsRina/dungeon-of-chess/readme.md

 # dungeon of sdl2

-hello, this is an example of SDL2 and GL3, with fews of features (workable tessellator).
+hello this is a chess game made in SDL2 and GL3, with fews of features (working tessellator).

 # build